wuyichen24/system-design-knowledge/patterns/messaging_patterns/Publishing_Events_Using_Local_Transactions.md

 ## Solution
 ### Concepts
-- Inserts the events which need to be published into a event table.
+- Uses the event table to store the events need to be published.
 - Bundles the operation of inserting new record into a business entity table and the operation of inserting a new event to the event table as a single local database transaction.
 - Event publisher publishes events by polling the event table periodically.